Upper Beeding: Bushy Bottom

 Bushy Bottom slopes down from Truleigh Hill to its north and the Warren to its west.
 It is a landscape in recovery.
 It was intensively farmed and cultivated for decades, though the east and west slopes of Bushy Bottom retained threadbare relics of their old heathy pastures.
 Now it's been back down as permanent pasture for nearly twenty years and gets better every year.

-All the landscape is silence and rustling breeze and the soft horizontals of the hilltops.
-There are small heath and common blue butterflies and the big herds of cattle attract the rare hornet robberfly, our largest and handsomest fly.
+There are small heath and common blue butterflies and the big herds of cattle attract the rare hornet robberfly.
 The summer flowers here include harebell, dropwort and field woodrush.